FrancoisCarouge/Kalman/README.md

 Design, development, and testing uncovered unexpected facets of the projects:

-- The filter's state, output, and input column vectors should be type template parameters to allow the filter to participate in full-compile time verification of unit and index-type safeties.
+- The filter's state, output, and input column vectors should be type template parameters to allow the filter to participate in full compile-time verification of unit- and index-type safeties for input parameters and characteristics.
 - There exist Kalman filters with hundreds of state variables.
 - The `float` data type has about seven significant digits.
 Floating point error is a loss of information to account for in design.